-BECAUSE SUCCESS MATTERS.
+BECAUSE SUCCESS MATTERS

-1320 RXR Plaza, Uniondale, NY 11556-1320 516.227.0700 | www.farrellfritz.com the trust's name and direct the trustee (someone you choose) to hold these assets "in trust" for the benefit of certain persons you designate (the "beneficiaries").
+1320 RXR Plaza, Uniondale, NY 11556-1320 518.227.0700 | www.farrellfritz.com real property, life insurance, and any other type of asset) to the trust's name and direct the trustee (someone you choose) to hold these assets "in trust" for the benefit of certain persons you designate (the "beneficiaries").
 The person who puts the assets in the trust is called the "Grantor" or the "Settlor".
 Think of the trust as a separate person.
 In fact, generally, the trust has its own tax identification number and files its own income tax return.

 The quote used in this advertisement is a dramatization, not based upon a specific event.
-Prior results do not guarantee a similar outcome.
+Prior results do not guarantee a similar outcome